Jan 31, 2019

 The first movements of BaDuanJin

 The below exercise consists of two traditional movements, called “Hold the spirit and guard the one” and “Two hands hold up the heavens”, taken from the traditional QiGong for of BaDuanJin (“Eight pieces of brocade” or “Eight treasures”), that is believed to be a distillation of YiJinJing, the Muscle-Tendon Changing Classic, allegedly written by the Boddhidharma for the use of Shaolin monks, to enhance their physical strength and health.
-Of course the true origins of BaDuanJin are lost in the mists of time, with almost every tradition claiming to know a different origin of the practices.
+Of course, the true origins of BaDuanJin are lost in the mists of time, with almost every tradition claiming to know a different origin of the practices.
 While the origin may be ancient history, the effect of the exercises are undeniable and will provide a great way to start your day.

 The first part of this exercise is meant to regulate your breath, bring your mind to the practice and find the ball of Qi between your palms, to have an initial feel for it.
-The second part of the sequence helps to expand the breath and benefit the triple burner through opening it up in a series of stretches.
+The second part of the sequence helps to expand the depth of your breathing and benefit the triple burner through opening it up in a series of stretches.
 (The triple burner is considered a separate organ in traditional Chinese medicine.
 It could roughly be described as your torso’s internal cavity, holding all your internal organs.)

-As the following exercise is meant to help maintaining the health of the triple burner and through this, it affects all of the organs within, this sequence is probably the most important of all the movements of BaDuanJin.
+As the following exercise is meant to help to maintain the health of the triple burner and through this, it affects all of the organs within, this sequence is probably the most important of all the movements of BaDuanJin.
 If this is all you do for daily practice, your health will already enormously benefit from it.

 The bouncing movements in the end are an addition form another movement of BaDuanJin (called “Seven diseases and hundred disorders disappear”), meant to “shake you up”, quite literally, also enhancing the circulation of lymph in your body, that is, unlike your blood flow, not aided by the beating of your heart.